-The pace of life these days makes most of us feel stressed, frazzled, and just plain exhausted at the best of times.
-Add party treats, holiday feasts, and one too many libations to the mix… and a lot of us get the feeling right about now that doing a post-holiday detox would be a good idea.
+The pace of life makes most of us feel stressed, frazzled, and just plain exhausted at the best of times.
+And now for many of us there are months of being stuck at home fueling up frequently on snacks… leading to the feeling that a detox would be a good idea right about now.

 But how do you cleanse and detox your body without spending hours doing research or breaking the bank?
 Detoxing doesn’t have to be complicated.
 One clever way to help your body’s own natural detoxification systems is to add some simple detox practices into your life on a daily basis.

 Detoxification refers to helping your body “clean out” your internal organs to rid them of bad bacteria, poisons, pollutants, and especially food waste.

 Granted, your body is detoxifying itself all of the time.
 After all, that is part of the job description for the colon, lungs, kidneys, lymph glands, skin, and especially the liver.

 However, with everything toxic that’s in our environment, combined with what we’re slathering on ourselves and ingesting, it’s a good idea to give your organs a helping hand periodically.